 Williams deplored that “what other Americans expect and get as a matter of right, we Negro workers have to beg and fight for.”
 The fight, however, was not to be construed as a violent one.
 The League’s motto—”Not arms, but opportunity”—and the involvement of white businessmen “of good will” in its foundation made this depiction of the segregated South and the struggle for integration in the North more acceptable both to broadcasters and to a larger audience.

 The challenge of such broadcasts was to inform and appeal, to protest yet placate.
 Despite the hope expressed in its title, taken from the book by Roi Ottley), New World A-Coming was at times cynical in its exposure of the injustices suffered by the Negro population.
 On 16 April 1944, for instance, the series promised the “Story of Negro Humor” as seen through the eyes of Langston Hughes.
-It was filled with laughter, the program offered little amusement.
-Instead, it recalls Hughes’s own experience of Southern inhospitality, previously shared in his article “White Folks Do Some Funny Things.”
+While it was filled with laughter, the program offered little amusement.
+Instead, it recalled Hughes’s own experience of Southern inhospitality, which Hughes had previously shared in his article “White Folks Do Some Funny Things.”

 Hughes, who at one time was considered for a radio serial project of his own, found little amusement in the treatment the Negro—as character and creator of characters alike—received on American radio (as previously discussed here).
-In “The Story of Negro Humor,” and its somewhat toned-down reworking a year later under the article’s original title (8 April 1945) Hughes was portrayed by Canada Lee, who acted out various scenes of humiliation personally witnessed or suffered by the American poet and novelist.
+In “The Story of Negro Humor,” and its somewhat toned-down reworking a year later (on 8 April 1945) under the article’s original title, Hughes was portrayed by Canada Lee, who acted out various scenes of humiliation personally witnessed or suffered by the American poet and novelist.

-The program presented the prejudice and hatred toward Negro Americans as an American problem, rather than one faced by Negroes alone.
+The program presented the prejudice and hatred toward black Americans as an American problem, rather than one faced by the minority population alone.
 Commenting on those who “practice Jim Crow at home and preach democracy abroad,” Hughes expressed himself puzzled at their “lack of humor concerning their own absurdities.”
 Having “read that Hitler has no sense of humor either,” he concluded that “the greatest killers cannot afford to laugh” and that those “most determined to Jim Crow” were “grimly killing democracy in America.”

-Both New World A-Coming and Destination Freedom are rarities in so-called old-time radio, seldom discussed or traded by those who twist the dial and distort its history to meet their needs for light entertainment.
-These programs should not be dug up in defense of the ignorant or indifferent; they should not be aired for the chief purpose of clearing American radio of charges of misrepresentation.
+Both New World A-Coming and Destination Freedom are rarities in so-called old-time radio.
+They are programs seldom discussed or traded by those who twist the dial by proxy and distort its history to meet their needs for light or wholesome entertainment.
+These two programs should not be dug up in defense of the ignorant or indifferent; they should not be aired for the chief purpose of clearing American radio of charges of misrepresentation.
 Yet, however marginal their role, it would be equally wrong to neglect or dismiss them, and the talent involved in their production, thereby to propagate the image of American radio drama as historically irrelevant and relegate it to the neither-here-nor-there that is nostalgia.